flenniken/statictea/docs/runFunction.md

 # funIf0

 If the condition is 0, return the second parameter, else return the third parameter.
 Return 0 for the else case when there is no third parameter.
+You can use any type for the condition, strings, lists and dictionaries use their length.

+* int -- 0
+* float -- 0.0
+* string -- when the length of the string is 0
+* list -- when the length of the list is 0
+* dict -- when the length of the dictionary is 0

-The if functions, if0 and if1 are special in a couple of ways, see [[#if-functions][If Functions]]
+The if functions are special in a couple of ways, see [[#if-functions][If Functions]]

 ~~~
-if0(condition: int, then: any, optional else: any) any
+if0(condition: any, then: any, optional else: any) any
 ~~~~

 Examples: